Service Fabric terminology overview

 There are .NET Framework programming models available for you to build Service Fabric services:

 Reliable Services: An API to build stateless and stateful services.
-Stateful service store their state in Reliable Collections (such as a dictionary or a queue).
-You also get to plug in various communication stacks such as Web API and Windows Communication Foundation (WCF).
+Stateful services store their state in Reliable Collections, such as a dictionary or a queue.
+You can also plug in various communication stacks, such as Web API and Windows Communication Foundation (WCF).

 Reliable Actors: An API to build stateless and stateful objects through the virtual Actor programming model.
-This model can be useful when you have lots of independent units of computation/state.
-Because this model uses a turn-based threading model, it is best to avoid code that calls out to other actors or services since an individual actor cannot process other incoming requests until all its outbound requests have completed.
+This model is useful when you have lots of independent units of computation or state.
+This model uses a turn-based threading model, so it's best to avoid code that calls out to other actors or services because an individual actor can't process other incoming requests until all its outbound requests are finished.

 To learn more about Service Fabric: